seanwlk/wfaccountmanager/README.md

 ## Usage

 Upon object declaration you have to specify the region you will use tha account from.
 At the current time the only one supported are `west`,`steam`,`russia`.
 Then you can login with the credentials.
+You can also specify `lang` parameter which by default is `en`.

 ```python
 from wfaccountmanager import WFAccountManager